MikeRogers0/MikeRogersIO/src/_posts/2019-09-16-using-actioncable-and-stimulus-to-remotely-update-partials-in-rails-6.md

 ---
 layout: post
 title: Using ActionCable & Stimulus to remotely update partials in Rails 6
-categories:
- – blog
-published: true
-meta:
 description: How to provide real-time updates to a user in Rails 6, without having to reload the page.
-  index: true
 ---

 Displaying the most up-to-date information to users is one of the main challenges facing modern web applications.
 A common use case would be a change to the contents of the page, which could change the actions the user can perform.